ibm-cloud-docs/openwhisk/bluemix_cli.md

 If you are already logged in, you can run the `ibmcloud target` command in the {{site.data.keyword.Bluemix_notm}} CLI to switch regions, organization, and spaces.

+To create and manage entities, you must target a namespace.
+The default namespace, which can be denoted by an underscore (`_`) in some situations, corresponds to the Cloud Foundry-based namespace that is currently targeted.

 {{site.data.keyword.openwhisk_short}} is available in the US South and United Kingdom {{site.data.keyword.Bluemix_notm}} regions.
 To change regions, use the `ibmcloud target` command.
 For example, to switch to the United Kingdom region, and to the space `staging` in that region:
 ```
 ibmcloud target -r eu-gb -s staging